 In the ingestion method of consumption, you directly swallow the CBD product.
-When you swallow CBD products, their active ingredients pass through your digestive system and are eventually metabolized by your liver.
+When you swallow CBD products, such as CBD capsules, their active ingredients pass through your digestive system and are eventually metabolised by your liver.
 From the liver, the compounds are sent to your bloodstream.

 A large number of CBD products are designed for oral consumption.
-CBD Oils, Tinctures, CBD Capsules, CBD Tablets, CBD Sprays and CBD Isolate can all be ingested.
+CBD Oils, Tinctures, CBD Capsules, CBD Sprays and CBD Isolate can all be ingested.

 Both those new and familiar with CBD enjoy consuming CBD orally because of the method’s simplicity and convenience.

 Differences Between Topical CBD and Ingestible CBD: Choosing the Method That’s Right for You